Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

-Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of a family, is added to our endowment to strengthen our offerings for children and increase access to our programs.
+Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of your family after your death, is added to our endowment to strengthen our offerings for children and increase access to our programs.

 And by making your legacy gift, you become an honored member of our Balanced Rocks Circle (BRC), joining other visionary donors who wish to make an impact now and beyond their lifetimes.

-If you have any questions or want more information about making a planned gift, please contact Matt Donahue, Director of Advancement, at (518) 837-5446 or via email at email@example.com.
+If you have any questions or want more information about making a planned gift, please contact Christie Borden, Director of Advancement, at (518) 423-9329 or via email at email@example.com

 We ask that you clear all decisions you make about planned and legacy gifts with your financial advisor.

 Including Camp Treetops In Your Will With A Simple Bequest

 Your bequest can be added to your existing will as an amendment or codicil, so you don’t have to revise the entire document.

 I hereby give to Camp Treetops, a not-for-profit organization located in Lake Placid, NY that legally falls under the aegis of North Country School, Incorporated, and shares with it a Tax ID number of 14-1430542, the following: